funkyfourier/spitback/README.md

 Spitback is currently being used in Android sequencer app [Sputter](https://play.google.com/store/apps/details?id=infocasualcomputing.sputter).
 By open sourcing the audio backend, I am hoping to:

 * Give something back to the community in which I have found most valuable tools and knowledge to build my app.
-Without these, the would be no Sputter.
+Without these, there would be no Sputter.
 * Make it easier for others to build sequencer and music apps for mobile platforms.
 * Build connections with other developers.
 * Make it possible for others to build tools related to Sputter for either mobile or desktop, for example song players, instrument preset editors or effects and other features.